rjbultitude/theconditionalorchestra/README.md

 Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)

+Consider program reflow where only one master set of frequencies is used for all instruments

 Modulate padSounds volume/rate/pan for windy conditions

 Test offline, bad connection states (after refactor of handleNoGeoData fn)